-- The human population, which was 43 lakhs in 1971 increased to 62.20 lakhs in 1981, 94.20 lakhs in 1991 to 167 lakhs (approx.) in 2011, showing four folds (approx.) increase in the last three decades. - Correspondingly, motor vehicle population has increased from 2.17 lakhs in 1971 to 5.61 lakhs in 1981 to 19.23 lakhs in 1991 and 74.38 lakhs approx. in 2011 registering more than twenty-eight times (approx.) increase in the last three decades. - At present there are approx. 104.8 lakhs motor vehicles registered in Delhi. - In addition to the motor vehicles registered in Delhi, it has been estimated that over one lakh vehicles from the neighbouring states, also ply on Delhi roads, further deteriorating the already overburdened traffic scenario of the city. - Although, the number of motor vehicles on Delhi roads has increased by approximately twenty-eight (28) times between 1971 to 2011, the road length increased from 8,380 lane KMs in 1971 to 15,487 lane KMs in 1981 to 21,564 lane KMs in 1991 to 33,198 up to 2011, which indicates increase of only four times (approx.).
-This has resulted in an steep increase in vehicle density per Sq.
-Kilometer.
+- The human population, which was 43 lakhs in 1971 increased to 62.20 lakhs in 1981, 94.20 lakhs in 1991 to 167 lakhs (approx.) in 2011, showing four fold (approximately) increase in the last three decades. - Correspondingly, motor vehicle population has increased from 2.17 lakhs in 1971 to 5.61 lakhs in 1981 to 19.23 lakhs in 1991 and 74.38 lakhs (approx.) in 2011 registering more than twenty-eight times (approx.) increase in the last three decades. - At present there are approx. 112.03 lakhs motor vehicles registered in Delhi. - In addition to the motor vehicles registered in Delhi, it has been estimated that over one lakh vehicles from the neighbouring states, also ply on Delhi roads, further deteriorating the already overburdened traffic scenario of the city. - Although, the number of motor vehicles on Delhi roads has increased by approx. twenty-eight (28) times between 1971 to 2011, the road length has increased from 8,380 KMs in 1971 to 15,487 KMs in 1981 to 21,564 KMs in 1991 to 33,198 KMs up to 2018, which indicates increase of only four times (approx.).
+This has resulted in an increase in vehicle density per Sq.
+Km.

-- Growing vehicle fleet, unregulated urban expansions, increase in freight movement by road, inadequate public transport system and lack of efficient control measures, etc., are some of the key variables, which make traffic regulation and control an extremely challenging task. - Furthermore, the absence of any alternative transportation has led to an adverse modal split for the road network.
-This has also forced the commuters to use personalized modes in absence of satisfactory public transportation system. - Despite measures by way of increasing the length of the road network and road surface space through widening, construction of a number of flyovers/ grade separators and launching of the Metro, traffic congestion has continued to increase unabated. - Delhi Metro has a network of 296 Km.
-Another 300 Kms is under various stages of construction (Phase III) and planning (Phase IV).
-It carries about 27 lakh passengers per day.
-Buses in Delhi carry about 42 lakh passengers per day.
+- Growing vehicle fleet, unregulated urban expansions, increase in freight movement by road, inadequate and inefficient public transport system and lack of efficient control measures etc. are some of the key variables, which make traffic regulations and control an extremely challenging task. - Furthermore, the absence of any satisfactory alternative public transportation system has forced the commuters to use personalized modes of transport. - Despite measures by way of increasing the length of the road network and road surface space through widening, construction of a number of flyovers/grade separators, and launching of the Metro, traffic congestion has continued to increase unabated. - Delhi Metro has a network of 327 kms.
+It carries about 31 lakh passengers per day.
+Buses in Delhi carry about 52 lakh passengers per day.
 In spite of this, Delhi faces huge congestion issues.
 This has its inevitable consequences in terms of accidents, pollution, commuting time and wasteful energy/fuel consumption.
-(Data Source: DMRC).

-• According to an estimate, altogether 48 different types of vehicles ply on Delhi roads.
+(Data Source: DMRC). - According to an estimate, altogether 48 different types of vehicles ply on Delhi roads. - Delhi has lost the air quality gains of its first-generation action that included large scale conversion of public transport buses and three wheelers to natural gas, relocation of polluting industries, and improvement in emission standards for vehicles among others.
+This is largely because of the explosive increase in vehicle numbers due to increased dependence on personal vehicles in the absence of adequate, comfortable and efficient public transport services and